 While there are now more LSAT testing dates than ever before, not all LSAT testing dates are created equal.
 First, students must look at the time the exam is given.
 Some students may find morning exams better because they are most awake at that point.
 However, other students, may feel they perform best in the afternoon.
 Keep in mind the LSAT is a three to four hour test all in, so students taking the afternoon exam must be prepared to be alert until 4 PM, a time when many students tend to hit their afternoon slump.
 June can be an ideal time to students who are looking to get their applications in early, whether it be for scholarship consideration, or to be early on in the rolling admissions process.
 LSAT scores typically take about three weeks to be released.
 This means students taking the June LSAT will have their scores well before applications open, and with time to complete their application early, thoroughly and solely focused on the application.
 June test takers are also able to retake the exam if necessary in the Fall, which would still allow them to get their applications in before the bulk of it, which typically occurs in late December.

-For 2019 test takers, the upside to a June test is that it is the last month where students can guarantee they will be taking the pencil and paper test.
+For 2020 test takers, the upside to a June test is that it is the last month where students can guarantee they will be taking the pencil and paper test.
 Starting July 2019, some students will be receiving the digital format, and some students will be receiving the written format.
-For students who prefer a hard copy test, June 2019 will be their last chance to take it.
+For students who prefer a hard copy test, sorry June 2019 was your last chance to take it.
 The downside to a June LSAT is that it occurs only a month after finals which can be difficult for some students.